linode/apl-docs/product/use-cases/adoption-framework.md

 1. Standardized For Multi-Tenancy
 In a multi-tenant architecture, standardizing tenancy allows you to enforce policies to a group of users.
 It helps you set up different security profiles and provide access to shared tools with users having specific privileges.

-## What are the capabilities included into an adoption framework?
+## What are the capabilities of an adoption framework for Kubernetes?

 The following picture shows all the required capabilities for a Kubernetes adoption framework, which are all incorporated into Otomi: